Our Kids Future?

 2019 Save Our Seas Ride Across America

-From February 22 through May 27, 2019 I am bicycling 4500 miles over 90 days from San Francisco to Boston via more than two dozen aquariums to connect with people across the US; discuss Oceans, Plastic, Climate, and Kids; give talks and presentations; and raise money to protect our Environment.
+From February 22 through May 27, 2019 I am bicycling 4500 miles over 90 days from San Francisco to Boston via more than two dozen aquariums to connect with people across the US; discuss Oceans, Plastic, Climate Change, and Kids; and raise money to protect our Environment.
 Fossil fuels are not only polluting our air and causing climate change, they are also dirtying our oceans with millions of tons of plastic that kill wildlife and even end up in our own food!
 What goes around comes around, so what we throw away (even what goes into landfills) eventually will come back to haunt us.
-I'm doing this for all of our kids and future generations.
+I'm doing this ride for all of our kids and future generations.

 If you can, please support me at Save Our Seas 2019 with comments and/or a donation large or small.
 100% of the funds I raise are going to 501(c)3 nonprofits that are reducing climate change and waste.
 I'm covering my own costs myself for doing this ride.